Sparkling Wines of Portugal

 Today, over 50% of Portuguese sparkling wines are made in the Bairrada region or the surrounding Beira Atlantico area.
 Located in the Beira Litoral district, Bairrada’s proximity to the Atlantic makes it highly suitable for premium-fizz production due to the moderating effects of those vital ocean breezes.
 Indeed, there is a naturally high acidity inherent to white grapes harvested in Bairrada that suits sparkling wine perfectly.
 The grapes used vary according to the producer in question, with leading outfit Alianca Vinhos de Portugal typically blending the indigenous Baga, Arinto, and Bical with Chardonnay.
 The resulting style is totally unique: bursting with sweet, ripe tropical fruit, the Alianca Vinhos Particular Bruto is underpinned by a lively freshness and zesty quality – the antithesis of Champagne.
 Others prefer the exclusivity of indigenous grapes, which ensures that no two bottles from the region ever taste the same.

 Next in line is the VQPRD designation for wines that can be made anywhere in Portugal.
 At the bottom of the hierarchy is the Espumosos, simple table wines usually made by injecting the wine with CO2.
-They’re fresh and fruity but have little to recommended in terms of complexity, elegance and longevity.
+They’re fresh and fruity but have little to recommend in terms of complexity, elegance, and longevity.

 Nonetheless, the pace with which Portugal has transformed its sparkling-wine industry is nothing short of remarkable.
 Once held back by a lack of interest and investment, the country can now be considered a reliable source of excellent fizz.
 Moreover, the top wines pair wonderfully well with Portugal’s varied cuisine, particularly roast suckling pig, all manner of seafood and even desserts.
 And the best is yet to come, with outside investment and expertise still pouring into this nascent industry.

 In fact, the only problem is that the Portuguese keep the best stuff for themselves and relatively small amounts of premium brands are exported.
 So for sparkling-wine lovers, the only viable option is a trip to Portugal with Cellar Tours, which is no great hardship when you think about it.

 Top Portuguese sparkling wines: